 What is folic acid?

 Folate is a B vitamin which is found in some food.
-The man-made form is called folic acid and is in supplement form.
-Folic acid is a vitamin that helps your baby’s neural tube grow.
+The man-made form is called folic acid.
+Folic acid is a vitamin that helps your baby’s neural tube to grow.
 The neural tube is part of babies nervous system.

 Why take folic acid?